There are multiple uses of mannitol which are not FDA-approved.

 Since mannitol is a sugar and it provides a sweet taste when ingested orally.
-Mannitol also largely passes through the intestine and is excreted in the feces as it is poorly absorbed by the small intestine.
+Mannitol also mostly passes through the intestine and is excreted in the feces as the small intestine absorbs it poorly.
 Thus, mannitol is used as a sweetener in food for diabetic patients as mannitol can provide sweetness to the food without increasing the blood sugar as much as sucrose.

 There are multiple adverse effects which mannitol can cause including:

-There are multiple contraindications to giving mannitol which include:
+There are multiple contraindications to giving mannitol, including:

 When giving mannitol, it is essential to monitor cardiac function as the fluid shifts can precipitate heart failure.
-Additional electrolytes including sodium, potassium, and osmolality should be monitored.
-Mannitol should be stopped if significant electrolyte abnormalities develop or the osmolality reaches 320 mOsm or higher.
-Finally, the urine output should be monitored.
-Failure for urine output to increase after administration of mannitol should prompt cessation of mannitol and evaluation for possible renal or genitourinary issues.
+Additional electrolytes, including sodium, potassium, and osmolality, all require monitoring.
+The clinician should stop mannitol if significant electrolyte abnormalities develop or the osmolality reaches 320 mOsm or higher.
+Finally, urine output also requires monitoring; failure for urine output to increase after administration of mannitol should prompt cessation of mannitol and evaluation for possible renal or genitourinary issues.